uwicore/Smart-Manufacturing-Dataset/README.md

 VISUAL COMPONENTS OY SHALL IN NO EVENT BE LIABLE FOR THE USE OF THE DATASETS GENERATED WITH ITS SIMULATION SOLUTIONS AND SIMULATION MODELS AND THE RESULTS DERIVED THEREFROM.

 # Acknowledgements
-This work has been funded by European Union's Horizon Europe Research and Innovation programme under the ZeroSWARM project (No. 101057083), by MCIN/AEI/10.13039/ 501100011033 and the “European Union NextGenerationEU /PRTR” (TED2021-130436B-I00) and by Generalitat Valenciana (CIGE/2022/17).
+This work has been funded by European Union's Horizon Europe Research and Innovation programme under the ZeroSWARM project (No. 101057083), by MICIU/AEI/ 10.13039/501100011033 and the “ERFD/EU” (PID2023-150308OB-I00) and by Generalitat Valenciana (CIGE/2022/17).

 # References